puppetlabs/puppet-specifications/language/resource-api/README.md

 The `get` method returns a Hash of all resources currently available, keyed by their title.
 If the `get` method raises an exception, the implementation is marked as unavailable during the current run, and all resources of its type will fail.
 The error message will be reported to the user.

-The `set` method updates resources to the state defined in `target_state`.
-For convenience, `current_state` contains the last available system state from a prior `get` call.
+The `set` method updates resources to a new state.
+The `changes` parameter gets passed an a hash of change requests, keyed by resource title.
+Each value is another hash with a `:target` key, and an optional `:current` key.
+Those values will be of the same shape as those returned by `get`.
+After the `set`, all resources should be in the state defined by the `:target` value.
+For convenience, `:current` may contain the last available system state from a prior `get` call.
+If the `:current` value is `nil`, the resources was not found by `get`.
+If there is no `:current` key, the runtime did not have a cached state available.
 When `noop` is set to true, the implementation must not change the system state, but only report what it would change.
+The `set` method should always return `nil`.
+Any progress signalling should be done through the logging utilities described below.
+Should the `set` method throw an exception, all resources that should change in this call, and haven't already been marked with a definite state, will be marked as failed.

 # Runtime Environment